WebAssembly/component-model/design/mvp/WIT.md

 Note that the name `"local:demo/shared"` here is derived from the name of the `interface` plus the package name `local:demo`.

-For `export`ed interfaces, any transitively `use`d interface is assumed to be an import unless it's explicitly listed as an export.
-For example, here `w1` is equivalent to `w2`:
+For `export`ed interfaces, any transitively `use`d interface must have already been either imported or exported.
+If not, the `world` is invalid because it's ambiguous whether the `use`d interface was meant to be imported or exported.
+If a `use`d interface is *both* imported and exported, the export takes precedence, "shadowing" the import.

+For example, the following worlds are valid and resolved as commented:
 ```wit
 interface a {
   resource r;